Fundrise vs Rental Property 2023

 Rental Property: Returns

-If you’re looking for a long-term investment, buying rental properties might be more profitable than buying properties through crowdfunding sites.
+If you’re looking for a long-term investment, buying rental properties might be more profitable than buying properties through online investing sites.

 Rental properties often offer a positive annualized rate of return (returns expressed as an interest rate).
 This can range anywhere from 10% – 20% on average.